 Note: A valid excuse includes 1) sudden injury or illness that requires a visit to a doctor, 2) death in the family, 3) job interview.
-All of these must be verifiable via WRITTEN EVIDENCE, such as a doctor's note, an obituary, a letter from the prospective employer and etc. You can either submit a hard copy to the course coordinator in person or submit a scanned/digital copy of the evidence.
+All of these must be verifiable via WRITTEN EVIDENCE, such as a doctor's note, an obituary, a letter from the prospective employer and etc. You can either submit a hard copy to the course coordinator in person or submit a scanned/digital copy of the evidence

-- 2. Homework: There are homework exercises due frequently.
+2. Homework: There are homework exercises due frequently.
 You will receive feedback, which is very important for your learning.
 They will be not be marked, but satisfactory submission of the homework will improve your class participation marks.
 There are three types of homework: characters, translation exercises and writing exercises.
-You need print out the homework sheets available from Canvas.
+You need to print out the homework sheets available from Canvas.
 Homework that is not written on the homework sheet will not be accepted.
 When submitting the homework, please be sure to write down your ID number, your first name and last name, and your enrolled stream time.
 Please also keep your writing clean and tidy.
 It would be difficult for the teacher to spot your errors if your writing is messy.
 All homework must be submitted in person on the due day at your stream time.
-The teachers will collect the homework in the beginning of class.
+The teachers will collect the homework at the beginning of class.
 The teachers will NOT accept the homework during class, after class or outside your stream time.
-Late homework will NOT be accepted at all. - Character exercises are for you to practice writing characters, and they are due the day after you learn the characters in class.
-The character exercises are designed to keep you on a steady pace of practicing characters.
+Late homework will NOT be accepted at all.

+Character exercises are for you to practice writing characters, and they are due the day after you learn the characters in class.
+The character exercises are designed to keep you on a steady pace of practising characters.
 You need to learn the characters before you can move on to reading texts and writing sentences.
-You cannot wait until the night before the test to learn your characters. - Translation exercises are the exercises at the end of every Chapter in FSC.
+You cannot wait until the night before the test to learn your characters.

+Translation exercises are the exercises at the end of every Chapter in FSC.
 You need to write down the answers with characters that have been taught.
 The translation exercises are due THE DAY THEY ARE COVERED in class.
-Therefore you have to finish the translation exercises before your come to class.
-During the class time, you can correct/polish the answers.
-You need try to formulate the answers yourself and learn from your mistakes.
-You will not benefit from copying the answers in class. - Writing exercises are typically due two days after we finish a chapter.
-Many of these exercises involving writing paragraphs, which is an important skill that will be tested in the exam. - 3.
-Short tests: There are five short tests in the semester.
-The short tests are designed to help you keep a steady pace in memorising pinyin and characters.
-You will be asked to write down the characters or pinyin of the given words.
-Only your four best short test marks will be calculated for the final grades.
+Therefore you have to finish the translation exercises before you come to class.
+During class time, you can correct/polish the answers.
+You need to try to formulate the answers yourself and learn from your mistakes.
+You will not benefit from copying the answers in class.

+Writing exercises are typically due the day after we finish a chapter.
+Many of these exercises involving writing paragraphs, which is an important skill that will be tested in the exam.

+3. Short tests: There are five short tests in the semester.
+The short tests are designed to help you keep a steady pace in keeping up with the content.
+The short tests usually include writing down the characters or pinyin of the given words.
+There might be grammatical or listening components as well.
+Only your four best short test marks will be calculated for the final grade.

-You must take your short tests at the stream time you enrolled in.
-Approved stream-hoppers need to take the short test at their approved stream time.
+Short tests are typically administered at the beginning of the lectures.
 No make-up tests are allowed under any circumstances.
-Short tests are typically administered in the beginning of the class.
 If you miss the tests because you are late, there is no way to make it up.
 If you have to miss a short test, you must notify the coordinator in advance with a valid, written excuse as defined above.
 In those cases, the missing mark due to an excused absence will be assigned based on the average marks of your short tests.